|Nutrition Facts (per serving)|

-Basic shortcrust pastry, also referred to as pie dough or pie pastry, is the easiest pastry to make, it is a versatile pastry suitable for sweet or savory dishes.
-Sometimes a sweet shortcrust pastry is needed, especially for desserts and sweet pies as it adds extra flavor and depth.
-A rich shortcrust pastry recipe is similar to basic shortcrust but has an egg and sugar added to it.
-This pastry is also known as pate sucrée.
+Basic shortcrust pastry, also referred to as pie dough or pie pastry, is the easiest pastry to make.
+It is a versatile one, suitable for sweet or savory dishes.
+Sometimes, however, a sweet pastry is needed, especially for desserts and sweet pies as it adds extra flavor and depth.
+To make a pastry recipe sweet, you need some sugar, and this rich shortcrust recipe has an egg, too.
+Use this pastry in any tart recipe that is sweet, without overwhelming the final dish.